 A claim in Illinois is separate and distinct from a survival lawsuit.
 However, in most cases, both claims are pursued at the same time against the same parties.

-Establishing a wrongful death lawsuit is similar to proving a personal injury claim.
+Establishing an Illinois wrongful death lawsuit is similar to proving a personal injury claim in Illinois.
 You must meet four elements:

 |Duty||Defendant (individual, company or government agency) owed a duty to the deceased victim.||Defendant had a duty to drive reasonably safe and avoid harming others.|